Smooth-Pineapple/HowRU/README.md

 ___

 App to track emotions.
-Linked to a AWS CI/ CD CodePipline.
+Hooked into a AWS CI/ CD CodePipline.